Welcome to the Intersectional Paeony

 Louise Mitchell, from Mrs. Mitchell's Kitchen and Garden, charts the history of the development of Intersectional, or Itoh, paeonies and chooses her selection of the best varieties. - 27 August 2021

-Paeonies grow in wild or species form in many parts of the world from the Mediterranean, through Asia and Russia and elsewhere in mountainous areas – as long as the winters are cool and there is sufficient summer rain to keep the plant alive.
+Paeonies grow in wild or species form in many parts of the world from the Mediterranean, through Asia and Russia and elsewhere in mountainous areas – as long as the winters are cool and there is sufficient summer rain to keep the plant alive!
 Serious breeding and hybridising began in China more than a thousand years ago and then spread to Japan.
-Although bush, or lactiflora paeonies were grown, it was the Moutan, or tree paeony, which was most beloved by these early afficionados.
+Although bush, or lactiflora paeonies were grown, it was the Moutan, or tree paeony, which was really cherished!

 This preference was reversed when paeonies became popular in the West, where bush peonies were preferred and where the plants were originally grown mostly for cut flowers rather than as garden “installations” For the next hundred years peonies were sold as lactiflora and hybrid crosses within the bush peony family and as Chinese or Japanese tree peonies (referring to their place of origin and not to any botanical difference).